alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 - the same things as in the Defra-1 and Defra-3 certificates
 - that the Specified Feed Additive (SFA) in your product is a UK-authorised product

-###If you need extra information on the certificate
-{:#extra-information}

-Some countries need information that are not on the standard certificates.

-You can ask for this information to be included for Defra-1, 2, or 4 certificates, but you must also include some [standard wording](#wording) in your application.

 ##Apply for a certificate

 For Defra-SFA, you have to [apply by email](#apply-email).